stellar/system-test/README.md

 * Tests will attempt to run `soroban` as the cli as provided from your operating system PATH.

 * the verbose output of BDD scenerio results for tests is dependent on go's testing verbose output rules, need to specify -v and a directory with single package, if multiple packages detected on directory location, then go won't print verbose output for each package, i.e. you wont see the BDD scenerio summaries printed, just the standard one liner for summary of package pass/fail status.

+#### Debugging tests

+Have provided a debug config [launch.json](.vscode/launch.json) for example reference on how to run a test with the go/dlv debugger to step through, etc.